Nominex (NMX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nominex Historical Price

-According to the latest data gathered on Nominex live price page, the current price of Nominex is 0.00313491USD.
-The circulating supply of Nominex(NMX) is 186.70M NMX , giving it a market capitalization of $585.06K.
+According to the latest data gathered on Nominex live price page, the current price of Nominex is 0.00311075USD.
+The circulating supply of Nominex(NMX) is 186.70M NMX , giving it a market capitalization of $581.09K.

 The Nominex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NMX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.